ROBO-ZACH/ZacharyTStone/README.md

 <h3>
 <blockquote>
-  "I am a firm believer in the people.
-If given the truth, they can be depended upon to meet any national crisis.
-The great point is to bring them the real facts."
+  "Nothing in life is to be feared, it is only to be understood.
+Now is the time to understand more, so that we may fear less."
-<br>— Abraham Lincoln
+<br>— Marie Curie
 </blockquote>
 </h3>